atsepkov/awesome-awesome-wm/README.md

 ## Configuration
 - [Valid Key Names](http://wiki.linuxquestions.org/wiki/List_of_keysyms) - Useful for figuring out things like `PgUp` is actually called `Prior` so you can map your shortcuts.
 - [Dynamic Tagging](https://github.com/pw4ever/awesome-wm-config) - Those numbered tags in upper-left corner can now be renamed on the fly.
-- [Menu Replacement](https://github.com/terceiro/awesome-freedesktop) - Unlike default menu that looks very basic compared to other window manager, this menu replaces the original with a more `Start`-like menu with icons.
+- [Menu Replacement](https://github.com/lcpz/awesome-freedesktop) - Unlike default menu that looks very basic compared to other window managers, this menu replaces the original with a more `Start`-like menu with icons.

 ## Theming
 - [Awesome Copycats](https://github.com/copycat-killer/awesome-copycats) - A collection of well-polished themes with distinct look and feel.